-The way to create a great house manual is to think put yourself in the guest’s shoes.
+The way to create a great house manual is to put yourself in the guest’s shoes.
 What information would you want?
 What information is needed to “operate” the appliances at your property?
 Where are the local shops?
 What should be done in an emergency? etcetera.
-But you should also consider who will be staying with you: Some people may not bother to read the house manual (and your house rules), some may prefer an offline or online format.
+But you should also consider who will be staying with you: Some people may not bother to read the house manual (and your house rules), and some may prefer an offline or online format.
 Remember that a house manual should make your life simple and the guests’ life simple, so let’s jump into the all-important details:

 - Why is a house manual important and what can it do for you?

 - The Format of Your House Manual – your 3 choices

 - What information should go into your house manual?

 - How can you make sure your guests agree to your house rules?